Skip to content

 Return to Australia

-After a number of years in Europe, and having had success in all forms of road and track racing, including motor-paced events, Ross returned to Australia.
-Shortly after his return in 1924, Ross married and moved to a citrus orchard near Gosford, New South Wales.
+After 18 months in Europe and having had success in all forms of road and track racing, including motor-paced events, Ross returned to Australia where he spent the best part of 1923 riding with the Coburg Cycle Club.
+In 1924 Ross married Elsie Mildred McKenzie and moved to a citrus orchard near Gosford, New South Wales.
 He continued to compete in road and track events, at the same time as running his orchard.

-Ross recorded the fastest time in the 1926 Goulburn to Sydney road race, as well as gaining 2nd place.
-Also in 1926, he partnered George Dempsey to win the 1926 Sydney Six-Day race, won an important teams race with L Smith, and claimed the huge prize of one hundred pounds for the Melbourne handicap.
+Ross recorded the fastest time in the 1926 Goulburn to Sydney road race, as well as gaining second place.
+Also in 1926, he partnered George Dempsey to win the 1926 Sydney Six Days Race, won an important teams race with L Smith, and claimed the huge prize of 100 pounds for the Melbourne handicap.

-The 1928 Goulburn to Sydney race appeared to attract far more interest than usual because it was the first time RW 'Fatty' Lamb was to ride as a professional after having won the event two years in a row as an amateur.
+The 1928 Goulburn to Sydney race appeared to attract far more interest than usual because it was the first time RW ‘Fatty’ Lamb was to ride as a professional after having won the amateur event two years in a row.
 Ross won the race with Lamb coming second.

 Ross not only achieved the fastest time on three occasions in this prestigious race, but had a first and two seconds to his credit.